gnome-pomodoro/gnome-pomodoro/README.md

         make
         sudo make install

-3. Press *Alt + F2*, and type *r* in command to restart GNOME Shell

-4. Run it to enable GNOME Shell extension:
+3. Launch it, it should enable Pomodoro extension for GNOME Shell:

         gnome-pomodoro

+4. If extension doesn't show up in top panel, restart GNOME Shell by hitting *Alt + F2* and typing *r* in command

 ### From extensions.gnome.org